DNX/django-fagungis/README.rst

 -------------

 First of all you must configure your project task settings.
-To do this we have prepared for you an example file in **projects/example.py** so you can create a copy of this file and modify it according to your needs.
-Also don't forget to include it in **projects/__init__.py** file.
+To do this we have prepared for you an example file in **path/to/fagungis/example_fabfile.py ** so you can create a copy of this file and modify it according to your needs.

 Test your configuration first!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~